Kirklington, North Yorkshire: Parish

 Kirklington was a large ancient parish, with an area of 4,164 acres.
 Until the 19th century it included the townships of Kirklington with Upsland, Howgrave, Sutton Howgrave and East Tanfield, all of which became separate civil parishes in 1866.

 The ecclesiastical parish of Kirklington has now been united with other nearby parishes to form the united parish of Kirklington, Burneston, Wath and Pickhill.

-The parish church in the village is dedicated to St Michael.
-It was built in the 13th century with subsequent restorations and contains banners and armour of the Wandesford family who still own the Hall.
+St Michael's Church, Kirklington was built in the 13th century with subsequent restorations and contains banners and armour of the Wandesford family who still own the Hall.
 It is a Grade I listed Building.

 Amenities

 The public house in the village is the Black Horse.
 On the edge of the village is a cricket pitch used by the village team.

 Geography

 The nearest settlements are Carthorpe 1.8 mi to the north; Sinderby 1.6 mi to the east; Sutton Howgrave 1.3 mi to the south and Thornborough, North Yorkshire 1.7 mi to the south-west.
 Healam Beck flows northwards past the west side of the village as a tributary of the River Swale.